Victorgabrieldsr/MountainShooter/README.md

 Whether you play with 1 player or 2 players, the goal is to reach 1,000 points in the first level to advance to the next level, which requires 2,000 points.
 This makes a total of 3,000 points.
 After reaching this total, you win the game, and a screen will appear allowing you to enter your name.
 The game also records the time you took to win.

+Player 1: Arrow keys to move, Right Ctrl to shoot

+Player 2: W A S D to move, Left Ctrl to shoot

 ## Feel free if you want to contribute.

 GAME MENU